guilhemmarchand/trackme/docs/userguide.rst

 **If the UI is empty and no data sources are showing up:**

 - You can wait for the short term trackers execution which are scheduled to run every 5 minutes
-- Or manually run the data sources tracker by clicking on the button "Manage: run short term tracker now" (we will come back to the tracker concept later in this guide)
+- Or manually run the data sources tracker by clicking on the button "Run: short term tracker now" (we will come back to the tracker concept later in this guide)

 Main concept and main tabs
 --------------------------